pressureless/paper_md/Judder/judder.md

 ```

 where a and b are known constants and L is the mean luminance.
-If we introduce the simplifying assumption that the critical flicker fusion rate (CFF) is linearly correlated through a factor M with judder-sensitivity, then we can obtain a log-luminance equivalence like the one queried in this experiment.
-Denoting Fa and Fb as the
+If we introduce the simplifying assumption that the critical flicker fusion rate ($CFF$) is linearly correlated through a factor M with judder-sensitivity, then we can obtain a log-luminance equivalence like the one queried in this experiment.
+Denoting $F_a$ and $F_b$ as the two frame rates and $L_a$ , $L_b$ as the luminances:
-A Luminance-aware Model of Judder Perception • 142:7
-two frame rates and La , Lb as the luminances:

 ``` iheartla